Carrie Nation: Early life and first marriage

 Caroline Amelia Moore was born in Garrard County, Kentucky, to George Moore and Mary Campbell.
-Her father was a successful farmer, stock trader, and slaveholder of Irish descent.
-During much of her early life, Moore's health was poor and her family experienced financial setbacks.
+Her father was a successful farmer, stock trader, and slaveholder of Ulster Scot descent.
+During much of her early life, her health was poor, and her family experienced financial setbacks.
 The family moved several times in Kentucky and finally settled in Belton, Missouri, in 1854.

-In addition to their financial difficulties, many of Moore's family members suffered from mental illness, her mother at times having delusions.
+In addition to their financial difficulties, many of Moore's family members had mental illnesses; her mother, at times, had delusions.
 There is speculation that the family did not stay in one place long because of rumors about Mary Moore's mental state.
 Some writers have speculated that Mary believed she was Queen Victoria because of her finery and social airs.
 Mary lived in an insane asylum in Nevada, Missouri, from August 1890 until her death on September 28, 1893.
 Mary was put in the asylum through legal action by her son, Charles, although there is suspicion that Charles instigated the lawsuit because he owed Mary money.

 The family moved to Texas as Missouri became involved in the Civil War in 1862.
 George did not fare well in Texas, and he moved his family back to Missouri.
 The family returned to High Grove Farm in Cass County.
 When the Union Army ordered them to evacuate their farm, they moved to Kansas City.
 Carrie nursed wounded soldiers after a raid on Independence, Missouri.
 The family again returned to their farm when the Civil War ended.

-In 1865, Moore met Charles Gloyd, a young physician who had fought for the Union, who was a severe alcoholic.
+In 1865, Carrie met Charles Gloyd, a young physician who had fought for the Union and was a severe alcoholic.
 Gloyd taught school near the Moores' farm while deciding where to establish his medical practice.
-He eventually settled on Holden, Missouri, and asked Moore to marry him.
+He eventually settled in Holden, Missouri, and asked Moore to marry him.
 Moore's parents objected to the union because they believed he was addicted to alcohol, but the marriage proceeded.
 They were married on November 21, 1867, and separated shortly before the birth of their daughter, Charlien, on September 27, 1868.
 Gloyd died in 1869 of alcoholism.

 Influenced by the death of her husband, Carrie Gloyd developed a passionate activism against alcohol.
 With the proceeds from selling her inherited land (as well as that of her husband's estate), she built a small house in Holden.
 Gloyd moved there with her mother-in-law and Charlien, and attended the Normal Institute in Warrensburg, Missouri, earning her teaching certificate in July 1872.
 Gloyd taught at a school in Holden for four years.
 She obtained a history degree and studied the influence of Greek philosophers on American politics.